williiam-tran/ttl-class-sync/content/Introduction.md

 The educational autonomy level was high, along with a hefty budget.
 We had the freedom to decide how to spend our time, with a monthly salary of more than a million —a huge amount back then,  far more than one student could reasonably spend— for basically existing.
 To put it simply, the policy was:
 > *If you wanted to play, play.
 If you wanted to learn, learn.*
 By all means, that was the best thing since sliced bread for me.

-So, I got the habit of playing truant then since the regulations are so flexible and open.
+I got the habit of playing truant then since the regulations are so flexible and open.
 You have to decide what's next for you; the temptation level is off the chart for a student, you see.

 I could attend only two lessons in the morning, go to "quán net" to play video games, skip the afternoon lecture, and go to the coffee shop with my friends, who would skip with me.
 I did this a lot, with leading repercussions, of course...
 Still, I am lucky enough to have many friends of the same frequency who would do silly things with me and make so much memories, yet I could recount them like the back of my hand.